Common Questions About Medical Interviews & MMIs

 - Seek feedback on your performance and take steps to improve

-All of the above is comprehensively covered in MedEntry’s Medical Interview Coaching days.
+All of the above is comprehensively covered in MedEntry’s Medical Interview Training.

 What are the options for effective medical interview coaching?

 All MedEntry UCAT students have access to the comprehensive Medical Interview Guide, available on the LMS.
 This covers basic interview strategies and common questions that arise.
-This comprehensive Medical Interview Guide can also be purchased separately.
+The Medical Interview Guide can also be purchased separately.

-Students also have the opportunity to enrol in full day Medical Interview Coaching sessions, that cover all aspects of interview technique, and are catered to a particular university.
+Students also have the opportunity to enrol in Medical Interview Training, that cover all aspects of interview technique, and includes a tailored mock interview.
 They provide invaluable training and practice that will not only be useful for medical school interviews, but for all interviews you will face in your future career.

 Why do some universities say I shouldn’t prepare for my interview?